We are neon

 Nicky has twenty years experience in the film industry, having studied film production in her native Australia before taking on freelance production roles that eventually led her to producing her own projects and establishing Neon Films.

-Her most recent film, THE DUKE, stars Jim Broadbent and Helen Mirren and was directed by Roger Michell.
-It premiered at the Venice Film Festival in 2020 to five star reviews and will be released next year by Pathe and Sony Picture Classics.
+Her most recent film, THE DUKE, stars Academy Award winners Jim Broadbent and Helen Mirren and was directed by Roger Michell.
+It premiered at the Venice Film Festival in 2020 to five star reviews and will be released later this year by Pathe and Sony Picture Classics.